 Average trip lengths for attendees of events at the Baldwin Hills Alternative site would likely be shorter than those for events at the Proposed Project given the site's location closer to the regional center, reducing the significant VMT impacts identified for events at the Proposed Project, but not to a level that is less than significant.
-The elimination of the hotel use would avoid the significant VMT impact identified for the Proposed Project's hotel use (Impact 3.14-10).
+The elimination of the hotel use would avoid the significant VMT impact identified for the Proposed Project's hotel use (Impacts 3.14-10, 3.14-26, 3.14-36, and 3.14-45).

 The nearest emergency rooms to the Alternative 4 site are located at the Kaiser Permanente West Los Angeles Medical Center, approximately 2.7 miles from the site, and the Southern California at Culver City, approximately, 3.3 miles from the site.
-Given the distance from the site, impacts on emergency access would not be expected to be significant, and would not require mitigation.
+Given the distance from the site, impacts on emergency access would not be expected to be significant.

-Given that the location of the Baldwin Hills Alternative site is over 3 miles from The Forum and the NFL Stadium, the level of additional project-related impact on intersections, neighborhood streets, freeway facilities, and public transit during concurrent events at The Forum and/or the NFL Stadium would be substantially reduced from that for the Proposed Project during concurrent events (Impacts 3.14-28 and 3.14-29, Impact 3.14-30, Impacts 3.14-33 through 3.14-35).
+Given that the location of the Baldwin Hills Alternative site is over 3 miles from The Forum and the NFL Stadium, the level of additional project-related impact on intersections, neighborhood streets, freeway facilities, and public transit during concurrent events at The Forum and/or the NFL Stadium would be substantially reduced from that for the Proposed Project during concurrent events (Impacts 3.14-33 through 3.14-35, Impact 3.14-37, Impacts 3.14-42 through 3.14-44, and Impact 3.14-46).